How to Build a Company Web Portal that People Actually Use?

 According to the Harvard Business Review, workers now spend almost 80% of their day on collaborative work.
 Yet, their recent study also shows that up to 35% of valued added contributions are attributed to 3-5% employees.

 In other words, collaboration is on the rise, but productivity is no better than it ever has been.

-To give you a head start, here are BluEnt’s 5 rules for corporate intranet portal development that delivers result.
+To give you a head start, here are BluEnt’s 5 rules for corporate intranet portal development that delivers the result